LA.CC.RST.6-8. Reading Standards for Literacy in Science and Technical Subjects

 LA.LS-M. Life Science: The students will become aware of the characteristics and life cycles of organisms and understand their relationships to each other and to their environment.

-LS-M-A4.
-Structure and function In Living Systems: describing the basic processes of photosynthesis and respiration and their importance to life.
-(1, 4, 5)
+LS-M-A7.
+Structure and function In Living Systems: describing communicable and noncommunicable diseases.
+(1, 2, 3, 4, 5)

 LA.SI-M. Science as Inquiry: The students will do science by engaging in partial and full inquiries that are within their developmental capabilities.